 Repeating patterns of trees whizzed by with their deciduous reflections washing over the windshield of the car.
 The neighborhood was idyllic and plastic, a painted picture of manicured and trimmed suburbia.
 An affluent heaven on earth, of sorts, safe-harboring neighbors from the naked environments of the city, while populating itself with people who spent their leftover hours powering through evening walks and health runs.
-This place could have been anywhere you blindly dropped on your finger on a US map – a place filled with planted sprites and animated by a repeating set of similar looking NPCs.
+This place could have been anywhere you blindly dropped on your finger on a map of the United States – a place filled with planted sprites and animated by a repeating set of similar looking NPCs.
 I took a deep breath and filled my lungs to brim with self-pride.
 In a few minutes, I would be moving my family to a larger house and fancier neighborhood.

 We’d pulled into the driveway of the new house and parked the car next to the doorway of the second garage.
 We unloaded a few items to carry inside.
 Turning the key, the lock released with the door opening onto a shiny, black tile floor, welcoming us with our own reflections.